-- ensure that the Designated Teacher for Children Looked After has qualified teacher status, appropriate seniority in the leadership team and time and experience to fulfil this statutory role and have at least 2 days per year training to remain fully informed. - monitors the role of the Designated Teacher to ensure that all CLA and PLA make accelerated and rapid progress and that the whole school staff receive appropriate training. - ensures that there is an expectation of significant communication, joint planning, and training with the Designated Safeguarding Lead for the school (currently the Designated Teacher is also the Designated Safeguarding Lead) so that there is a full

-- and informed response to understanding the needs of children with a Social Worker within the school and a collaborative approach with Social Care. - completes both sections of the Report to Governors (formerly CLASEF), to share their plan for improvement and development in school for disadvantaged children and also to inform the Hertfordshire Virtual School of the school's developing policy and practice, and to account for the efficient and effective spend of the PP+ funding for CLA and to inform the school Governing Body in an annual report.
+- ensure that the Designated Teacher for CLA and PLA has qualified teacher status, appropriate seniority in the leadership team and time and experience to fulfil this statutory role and have at least 2 days per year training to remain fully informed. - monitors the role of the Designated Teacher to ensure that all CLA and PLA make accelerated and rapid progress and that the whole school staff receive appropriate training. - ensures that there is an expectation of significant communication, joint planning, and training with the Designated Safeguarding Lead for the school (currently the Designated Teacher is also the Designated Safeguarding Lead) so that there is a full and informed response to understanding the needs of children with a Social Worker within the school and a collaborative approach with Social Care. - The Designated School Governor and Designated Teacher complete both sections of the Report to Governors (formerly CLASEF), to share the school's plan for improvement and development in school for disadvantaged children and also to inform the Hertfordshire Virtual School of the school's developing policy and practice, and to account for the efficient and effective spend of the PP+ funding for CLA and to inform the school's Governing Body in an annual report.

-The Designated Teacher for Children Looked After and Children Previously Looked After is a Statutory Post and in 2022/23 is KATHARINE ELLWOOD
+The Designated Teacher for Children Looked After and Children Previously Looked After is a Statutory Post and in 2023/24 is KATHARINE ELLWOOD